minskylab/neocortex/README.md

 **Like cognitive services, I could only implement only two channels: Facebook Messenger and a simple Terminal chat (very simple to emulate a chat in your terminal), if you want you can collaborate implementing another channels like Slack, Whatsapp or Gmail, for example.

-*Neocortex is work in progress, it pretends to be a big collaboratibe project*
+*🚧 Neocortex is work in progress, it pretends to be a big collaboratibe project*

 ###  TODO